franciscovmacieira/easytime/docs/notebook.md

-This feature measures the first 1/e crossing of the auto-correlation function, which means a low/negative value indicates negative auto-correlation while a high/positive value indicates strong auto-correlation.
+This feature measures the first 1/e crossing of the auto-correlation function.
+**Low value:** A negative value indicates negative auto-correlation.
+**High value:** A positive value indicates strong auto-correlation.